 2. Feed Them Right

 Many vets and professional dog trainers agree that a proper diet will help a senior dog have an optimal life.
-Be sure that the food you are giving him has plenty of vitamins C and E, along with selenium, beta carotene, and omega-3 fatty acids.
+Be sure that the food you are giving you dog has plenty of vitamins C and E, along with selenium, beta carotene, and omega-3 fatty acids.
 To find out which senior dog food is best for your aging pup, be sure to consult your vet.

 3. Stay As Physically Active As Possible